giacomo-gonzales/quantum-cryptography-simulator/README.md

 # 🧠 How it works
 The simulator implements a version of the Six-State Protocol (an extension of BB84):

-1- Preparation: Photonzo sends bits using three random bases (X, Y, Z).
+1- Preparation: Photonzo sends bits using three random bases (Z, X, Y).

 2- Measurement: Bitbert chooses bases to measure the incoming bits.